 What is your goal in life coming 5 to 10 years?

 I don’t know if I have a real specific goal.
-I want to lead a meaningful live, by doing things that others can benefit from.
+I want to lead a meaningful life, by doing things that others can benefit from.
 Keep growing in knowledge, skills and ways to deal with the peculiarities that humans do and don’t do when they live their life in business or personally.
-Interaction and behavior are too interesting not to work with actively.
+Interaction and behaviour are too interesting not to work actively.

 Books recommended by Els De Maeijer: